-BE IT RESOLVED that: The Stock Option Plan, as set forth in Appendix C, is hereby approved; 1.
-2. The Company is authorized to grant stock options pursuant to and subject to the terms of the Stock Option Plan entitling all of the option holders in the aggregate to acquire up to 10% of the issued common shares of the Company at the date of grant, including any previously granted and outstanding options, at the minimum exercise price permitted by and in accordance with the Stock Option Plan and the rules and policies of the TSX Venture Exchange, such options to be issued to eligible optionees in accordance with the rules and policies of the TSX Venture Exchange; and Any one director or officer of the Company be and is hereby authorized and directed to do all such acts and things and to execute and deliver, under the corporate seal of the Company or otherwise, all such deeds, documents, instruments and assurances as in his or her opinion may be necessary or desirable
+BE IT RESOLVED that:

+- 1. The Stock Option Plan, as set forth in Appendix C and including the proposed amendments to the Stock Option Plan, is hereby approved; - 2.
+The Company is authorized to grant stock options pursuant to and subject to the terms of the Stock Option Plan entitling all of the option holders in the aggregate to acquire up to 10% of the issued common shares of the Company at the date of grant, including any previously granted and outstanding options, at the minimum exercise price permitted by and in accordance with the Stock Option Plan and the rules and policies of the TSX Venture Exchange, such options to be issued to eligible optionees in accordance with the rules and policies of the TSX Venture Exchange; and - 3.
+Any one director or officer of the Company be and is hereby authorized and directed to do all such acts and things and to execute and deliver, under the corporate seal of the Company or otherwise, all such deeds, documents, instruments and assurances as in his or her opinion may be necessary or desirable to give effect to the foregoing resolutions.